Redheap

-Redheap is a 1930 novel by Norman Lindsay.
+Redheap, also published as Every Mother's Son, is a 1930 novel by Norman Lindsay.
 It is a story of life in a country town in Victoria, Australia in the 1890s.
 Lindsay portrays real characters struggling with the social restrictions of the day.
 Snobbery and wowserism are dominant themes.
 In 1930 it became the first Australian novel to be banned in Australia.
+The novel forms the first part of a trilogy, together with Saturdee and Halfway to Anywhere.

 The novel was adapted for television in 1972.

 Plot

 The central character is Robert Piper, a nineteen-year-old man engaging in love affairs with the publican's daughter and the parson's daughter next door.
 In an attempt to prevent him falling into immorality and dragging the family along with him, Piper's mother arranges for him to be tutored by Mr Bandparts, a recovering alcoholic school teacher.
 The arrangement soon backfires and Mr Bandparts is soon drinking beer with his young pupil and chasing the corpulent barmaid at the Royal Hotel.

-The reader is introduced to the rest of the Piper family: Mr Piper, a draper who continuously measures objects to calm his mind; his eldest son Henry who has high hopes of taking over the business one day; the awful oldest daughter Hetty and her domineering ways in the drawing room, and her attempts to control the family morals and standing; Ethel the quiet younger daughter who uses her shyness to cover her various seductions of young men around town; and Grandpa Piper, who made the family fortunes only to be treated with contempt by the rest of the family in his dotage (his small acts of revenge make some of the most comic moments of the book).
+The reader is introduced to the rest of the Piper family.
+Mr Piper is a draper who continuously measures objects to calm his mind.
+His eldest son Henry has high hopes of taking over the business one day.
+Hetty is a domineering oldest daughter, who attempts to control the family morals and standing.

+Ethel is a quiet younger daughter, who uses her shyness to cover her various seductions of young men around town.
+Grandpa Piper made the family fortune, only to be treated with contempt by the rest of the family.
+His small acts of revenge make some of the most comic moments of the book.

 Banning

-The book was banned in Australia for 28 years after it was first published in 1930.
+The book was banned in Australia for 28 years, until 1958, after it was first published in 1930.

 Proposed film

-The novel was optioned for the movies in the 1930s for £1,000 but no movie was made.
+The novel was optioned for the movies in the 1930s for £1,000, but no movie was made.